G-code is the most popular computer numerical control programming language

 Some Important G-code Commands

-In the table below, I have mentioned a few regularly used G-code commands.
+In the table below, I have mentioned a list of G-codes commonly used for CNC machining.

 |G00||Rapid positioning: Spindle moves at maximum speed|